 *wait: 10s

 Unlike *randomize, it doesn’t make sense for *experiment to choose more than one group.
-So, instead of using the inline text to specify how many things to randomize (e.g. *randomize: 3, *randomize: all), *experiment uses it to name the experiment so that the CSV is much easier to read.
+So, instead of using the inline text (here, "My Experiment") to specify how many things to randomize (e.g. *randomize: 3, *randomize: all), *experiment uses it to name the experiment so that the CSV is much easier to read.

 In most cases, when you’re running an actual experiment (where you want to see how a change in one thing in the program affects some other thing) you should use *experiment.
 When you merely want things to be random (but you’re not conducting an experiment) *randomize is probably the right choice.